aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/setting-priority-and-importance-headers/_index.md

 ---
-title: Setting Priority and Importance Headers with Aspose.Email
+title: "Send Email with Priority and Importance Headers using Aspose.Email"
 linktitle: Setting Priority and Importance Headers with Aspose.Email
 second_title: Aspose.Email Java Email Management API
-description: Boost your email impact by setting priority and importance headers with Aspose.Email for Java.
-Learn how in this step-by-step guide.
+description: "Learn how to send email with priority and set high priority email headers using Aspose.Email for Java.
+Follow this step‑by‑step guide."
 weight: 14
 url: /java/customizing-email-headers/setting-priority-and-importance-headers/
+date: 2026-01-22
 ---

 {{< blocks/products/pf/main-wrap-class >}}